 On the other side of the mountain, Pony Trail is a classic that leads to the Big Red Express.
 (It’s also literally the trail that pack horses used to get supplies up Whistler in the early days.)
 Hidden in the forest between Pony Trail and Bear Cub is the Tree Fort, another instant-pleasure play area for young kids.
 It’s easy to miss the entrance though, so look for the signs.

 And this is just the start.
-One thing about kids is that most of them love maps, so grab a Whistler Blackcomb Trail atlas (or download the kid version here) and spend some time planning your adventures.
+One thing about kids is that most of them love maps, so grab a Whistler Blackcomb Trail map (or download the kid version here) and spend some time planning your adventures.
 Kids also love to explore, so don’t be afraid to just follow the signs and find some secret spots of your own.
-Have fun and don’t forget about the free activities and fun at Family Après at Whistler Olympic Plaza on Mondays and Wednesdays from 3 – 6 PM and the always entertaining Fire and Ice Show on Sunday evenings.

 Want more family time Whistler style?
 Head over to Whistler.com for family-friendly itineraries, guides and more.